yy502/laserpecker/LP2.md

 If your engraver has a flashing green or yellow light after powering on, it's faulty.
 Contact the seller to arrange a replacement.

+### OMG!
+My stand moves up and down randomly by itself!

+Don't worry.
+It's becasue the AC socket you used was not properly earthed/grounded, so there were some interferences that caused this.

+Just use a different AC socket (on the wall, not on the same extenison board).

 ## Factory Calibration